Frequently Asked Questions

 What is the best way to keep up to date about funding opportunities?

-You can email email@example.com to be adding to a email list for funding notifications.
+You can email email@example.com to be added to an email list for funding notifications.

 How can I learn more about grant writing?

-You are strongly encouraged to attend a Grant Support session.
+You are strongly encouraged to attend an East Portland Action Plan Grant Support Session.
 These sessions answer questions about the application, the committee review process, and respond to questions about your project.
 When you meet with other grant applicants, questions you never thought of, but need to know about are asked and answered.
 You can also visit http://eastportlandactionplan.org/applicationhow-apply for additional resources.